-While it might seem pointless to survey departing customers on their likelihood of talking about your product to their friends, doing so can yield some fascinating insights, as well as a surprising amount of actionable data to help your business grow.
-For example, the helpdesk software company Groove experimented successfully with exit surveys, generating insightful responses from around 19% of their canceling customers.
+While it might seem pointless to survey departing customers on their likelihood of talking about your product to friends, doing so can yield some fascinating insights and a surprising amount of actionable data to help your business grow.
+For example, the help desk software company Groove experimented successfully with exit surveys, generating insightful responses from around 19% of their canceling customers.

 Below, we’ll explain why you should consider using NPS® as your exit survey, from the unique benefits a short and simple survey provides to the discoveries you can make about improving retention using the collected data.